LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson03.rst

 - Use ``this()`` to invoke one constructor from within another in the same class
 - Define and call instance methods of an object
 - Reference instance properties within methods
+- Use the Single Responsibility Principle to create small, well-designed classes